Are you a beginner who has started your blogging journey and wondering what kind of blogging tools you need?

 f) Website Building Tools

 Creating a website can be overwhelming for newbies.
-As a beginner, you are looking for an easy solution to help you put your site up even with little or no knowledge of coding.
+In most cases, as a beginner, you are looking for an easy solution to help you put your site up, even with little or no knowledge of coding.

-With a website builder like Strikingly,you don’t have to go through the hurdle of coding a website.
-Strikingly as a website builder is a perfect choice if you are seeking an easy way to establish your online presence.
+With a website builder like Strikingly, you don’t have to go through the hurdle of coding a website.
+Strikingly as a website builder, is a perfect choice if you seek an easy way to establish your online presence.

-Strikingly has various beautiful templates that you can customize to suit your preferences and brand.
-The template library is regularly updated with themes that can be displayed well across all devices.
-Strikingly themes are SEO optimized and mobile-friendly.
+Strikingly has various beautiful templates you can customize to suit your preferences and brand.
+The template library is regularly updated with themes that can be displayed across all devices.
+Strikingly themes are SEO-optimized and mobile-friendly.

-If you are looking to come up with a simple one-page website, create a portfolio, landing pages, business contact page, or learning, and testing site then Strikingly is your choice.
+If you are looking for a simple one-page website, create a portfolio, landing pages, a business contact page, or learning, and testing site, then Strikingly is your choice.

 - Easy to use

 - Variety of templates for customization